Setup HAProxy to Load Balance an Oracle Linux Automation Manager Cluster

 .

-Open a terminal from the Luna Desktop and connect to the first control node instance.
+Open a terminal and connect using SSH to the olam-control-01 instance.

 Restart the Oracle Linux Automation Manager service.